ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Text Features Preprocessing

 Text features are treated in the same way of sequence features, with a couple differences.
-Two different formattings/splittings happen, one that splits at every character and one that uses a spaCy based tokenizer (and removes stopwords) are used, and two different key are added to the HDF5 file, one containing the matrix of characters and one containing the matrix of words.
+Two different formattings/splittings happen, one that splits at every character and one that splits on whitespace and punctuation are used, and two different keys are added to the HDF5 file, one containing the matrix of characters and one containing the matrix of words.
-The same thing happens in the JSON file, where there are dictionaries for mapping characters to integers (and the inverse) and words to integers (and their inverse).
+The same thing happens in the JSON file, which contains dictionaries for mapping characters to integers (and the inverse) and words to integers (and their inverse).
 In the model definition you are able to specify which level of representation to use, if the character level or the word level.

 The parameters available for preprocessing are: